-The publication server OPUS Trier UAS offers all authors of the university the opportunity to publish electronic documents in Open Access via the green or grey road.
+The publication server OPUS HS Trier offers all authors of the university the possibility to publish electronic documents in Open Access, e.g. journal articles, teaching materials or theses.

 The publication server of Trier University of Applied Sciences is a document management system that can be used by members of the three university campuses to publish academically relevant documents electronically (e.g. technical papers, working papers or theses).

 In terms of organisation and content, the publication server is managed by the libraries of the main campus and the environmental campus.
 The storage, archiving and backup of the data is in the hands of the North Rhine-Westphalian Library Service Centre (hbz).